apache/arrow/docs/source/cpp/env_vars.rst

    value of the variable specifies the stack size in bytes.

    The default stack size is 262144 bytes (256 KB).
-The value of this environment variable should be a positive integer and should not exceed the maximum value of int64.
-Otherwise the default value is used.
+The value of this environment variable should be a positive integer within the inclusive range between 65536 (64 KB) and 67108864 (64 MB).
+If the value is a valid positive integer within the int64 range but exceeds the specified minimum or maximum stack size limits, the nearest boundary value is used.
+   If the input is a non-positive integer, an invalid number, or exceeds the int64 capacity, the default stack size is used.

 .. envvar:: ARROW_DEBUG_MEMORY_POOL